Redshift-space fluctuations in stochastic gravitational wave background: Pulsar timing

 Recently, the NANOGrav Collaboration~\cite{nanograv} has found strong evidence of a stochastic common-spectrum process across 45 millisecond pulsars, alluding to a SGWB with a characteristic strain of $h_c=1.92\times10^{-15}$ at a reference frequency of $f_{\rm yr}=1\,{\rm yr^{-1}}\simeq 31.8\,{\rm nHz}$.
 However, they have not found statistically significant evidence that this process has Hellings and Downs spatial correlations.
 If the SGWB is confirmed, its spectral energy density at $f_{\rm yr}$ can be read from Eq.~(\ref{omegaGW2}) as

-where $|h(k_*\eta)|=H_*/M_p=\pi h_c$ and $k_*=2\pi f_{\rm yr}\simeq 2.06\times 10^7 {\rm Mpc}^{-1}$.
+where $|h(k_*\eta)|=M_*/M_p=\pi h_c$ and $k_*=2\pi f_{\rm yr}\simeq 2.06\times 10^7 {\rm Mpc}^{-1}$.

 However, the exact form~(\ref{scalingCl}) underestimates the values of $C_l$ at large $l$'s.
-In Fig.~\ref{fig1}, we have plotted the power $l(l+1)C_l$ against $l$, using the true value $x_1=10^3$ to numerically evaluate the integral in Eq.~(\ref{galacticCl}).
-This is close to the Hellings and Downs power spectrum on large angular scales when $l<20$, with $C_l$ increased by $0.002\%$, $0.3\%$, $4.4\%$, $21.6\%$, $67.2\%$ at $l=2,10,20,30,40$, respectively.
+In Fig.~\ref{fig3}, we have plotted the power $l(l+1)C_l$ against $l$, using the true value $x_1=10^3$ to numerically evaluate the integral in Eq.~(\ref{galacticCl}).
+The resulting power spectrum is close to the Hellings and Downs spectrum~(\ref{scalingCl}) on large angular scales when $l<20$, with $C_l$ increased by $0.002\%$, $0.3\%$, $4.4\%$, $21.6\%$, $67.2\%$ at $l=2,10,20,30,40$, respectively.
 There exists a significant power at small scales when $l\lesssim 10^3$.
-It would be interesting to search for this small-scale power by measuring correlation between adjacent pulsars separated by about $180^\circ/l \sim 0.2^\circ$ on the sky.
+When we observe the pulsars at distance $D$, the angular separation between them for us to see the spatial fluctuation of GWs with wavelength $\lambda$ is $\lambda/D$.
+This explains why $C_l$ increases at small scales and peaks at $l\sim 10^3$.
+This small-scale power does not change the Hellings and Downs curve on large angular scales, while giving a sharp peak to the curve at small separation angles~\cite{chu2107}.
+In Fig.~\ref{fig3}, the power spectrum is roughly a v-shape line standing at $\log l \sim 1.5$ (or $l\sim 40$), which separates between the large-scale power and the small-scale power.
+This is anticipated from the fact that the autocorrection has a power twice larger than the Hellings and Downs curve at zero lag (see, for example, Ref.~\cite{gair}) induced by the pulsar term of the Shapiro time delay.
+As such, it would be interesting to search for this small-scale power by measuring correlation between adjacent pulsars separated by about $180^\circ/l \sim 0.2^\circ$ ($l\sim 10^3$) on the sky.
 For nearby pulsars with $D\sim 0.1\,{\rm kpc}$, the exact form in Eq.~(\ref{scalingCl}) is no longer a good approximation, so one should use the full Eq.~(\ref{galacticCl}) to compute the power spectrum.

-When we observe the pulsars at distance $D$, the angular separation between them for us to see the spatial fluctuation of GWs with wavelength $\lambda$ is $\lambda/D$.
-This explains that $C_l$ increases at small angular scales and peaks at $l\sim 1000$ in Fig.~\ref{fig1}.
-Also, the power spectrum is roughly a v-shape line standing at $\log l \sim 1.5$ (or $l\sim 40$), which separates between the large-scale power and the small-scale power.
-This is anticipated from the fact that the autocorrection has a power twice larger than the Hellings and Downs curve at zero lag (see, for example, Ref.~\cite{gair}).

 The integral in Eq.~(\ref{galacticCl}) is evaluated assuming that all the pulsars are at the same distance.
 However, in realistic observation they are spread out in distance.
 As such, the coherence will be lost, resulting in a suppression of the small-scale power.
 To assess the loss of coherence, let us consider a pair of pulsars with a sub-degree angular separation in a globular star cluster at distance of $1\,{\rm kpc}$, noting that the size of a globular cluster ranges from a few pc to less than $0.1\,{\rm kpc}$.
 Suppose one of the pulsar pair is nearer to us than the other one by $\Delta x_1$; then, from Eq.~(\ref{galacticCl}) the fractional change in $C_l$ will be given by